 1. Go to a safe place.

 2. Consider seeking medical attention.
 You may seek medical care at any time after unwanted sexual activity without reporting a crime or notifying the police.
 However, if you think you want to prosecute, you should have a medical examination as soon as possible.
 You may receive a medical exam at either of the following local hospitals:

 Blairsville, Georgia 30512

-Regardless of your decision to prosecute, it is important to be examined by a medical professional for possible injuries, sexually transmitted infections (STI’s), or pregnancy.
+Regardless of your decision whether or not to prosecute, it is important to be examined by a medical professional for possible injuries or sexually transmitted infections (STIs).

 4. Consider seeking support and/or counseling.
-Sexual assault is a complex and painful experience that often requires a combination of legal, medical, psychological and academic support.
+Sexual misconduct is a complex and painful experience that often requires a combination of legal, medical, psychological and academic support.
 Victim-survivors may wish to have a confidential conversation about their options and what steps to take next.
-There are resources both on and off campus for victim-survivors to get confidential support.
+There are resources both on- and off-campus for victim-survivors to get confidential support.

-CAPS offers confidential one-on-one counseling and crisis services for YHC students.
-The CAPS office is located on the lower level of Appleby Center.
-To schedule an appointment, please contact CAPS at (706) 379-5057.
+Student Counseling offers confidential one-on-one counseling and crisis services for YHC students.
+The Student Counseling Office is located on the lower level of the Rollins Campus Center.
+To schedule an appointment, please contact Student Counseling at (706) 379-5057.

 Serving Towns and Union counties, S.A.F.E. offers a comprehensive array of services for victim-survivors of domestic violence and sexual assault, including a 24-hour crisis hotline (706) 379-3000.
 Victim-survivors can receive confidential support via the hotline or in person.
 For more information, visit www.safeservices.org.

 Access free, 24/7 local crisis support online or by calling 800-656-HOPE (4673).
 For more information, visit rainn.org.

 5. Consider reporting the incident.
 You have the right to choose whether reporting an incident is in your best interest.
 Any of the following departments can help you report an incident of sexual misconduct.